|Teaching method||Contact hours|

 After successful completion of this course students are expected to be able to:

-- explore and scrutinise theories aimed at communication for sustainability;
+- evaluate social science concepts and theories on communication for sustainability;

 - group work;